 |15i||List each contaminant detected in this column, starting with the limiting pesticide, and continuing with pesticides requiring progressively smaller application credits.
 With the exception of nitrogen, pesticides which were listed together due to additivity must be listed separately (see land application Note #1).
 You do not need to list contaminants which will result in an application credit less than 0.01 pounds/acre for the number of acres proposed unless the label rates are at or below this level.|

 |15j||For all compounds listed, including those combined in Table 8 due to additivity, the Application Credit = total quantity divided by (item 8D) acres to be used (item 15c).
 If you plan to spread soil from more than one soil pile on one field, calculate the application credits for each compound using one of the following methods: 1) If you plan to thoroughly mix the soil piles prior to land application, write "Piles will be mixed" on the application summary and calculate the rate using the total quantity of each pesticide in all of the piles to be applied; or 2) If you plan to spread each pile separately, without mixing, list the highest calculated Application Credit from all piles.|

 |15k||The agreement must be signed by all of the “parties”, and the MDA, before land application can begin.|

-The form may be submitted for contingent approval, without all of the signatures, as long as the signatures are obtained prior to spreading, and as long as a copy of the form, with all of the signatures is submitted to the MDA within 10 days after starting the spreading.
+The form may be submitted for contingent approval, without all the signatures if: the signatures are obtained prior to spreading, and a copy of the form, with all of the signatures, is submitted to the MDA within 10 days after starting the spreading.